Chapter 2:

 Then he tilted his head down, looking over the edge of the bed.

-“Hey, guess we’re roommates,” he said, still lounging like this was some summer camp.
+“Hey, guess we’re roommates,” he said, smiling like this was some summer camp.

 I didn’t respond.
-I walked over to the bottom bunk and sat down.
+I walked over to the bottom bunk and laid down.

 He shifted above me, rolling onto his stomach, arms dangling slightly over the side as he peered down at me through that mop of silver hair.